dmcna005/macapi/README.rst

 **macapi**

 What is macapi? macapi is a tool used to easily access MongoDB Atlas using resful api call.
 It's primarily used to easilty adminsiter Atlas instances and group.

-______
+____

-The following are the collection of tools that makes up macapi.
+The following are the collection of tools that makes up macapi:

 [alerts](https://ftdcorp.atlassian.net/wiki/spaces/DBA/pages/166494558/macapi#macapi-alerts/)